AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 d. the availability of vacation and/or sick leave accruals

 14.2.
 Requests for leave of absence without pay shall be in writing, shall contain reasonable justification for approval, and shall state the inclusive dates of such leave.
-A request for leave without pay by an employee in order to accept employment not in the City service shall, except in unusual circumstances, be considered as insufficient reason for approval of such request.
-The approval of such request and the terms under which it is granted shall be set forth in writing by the City with a copy to the employee and the Union.
+The approval of such request and the terms under which it is granted shall be set forth in writing by the Employer with a copy to the employee and the Union.

 15. WORKERS’ COMPENSATION

 15.1.
-Workers’ Compensation shall be in accord with State Law.
+Workers’ Compensation shall be in accord with State Law and administered per City Policy 11.

 15.4.
 An employee injured on the job who needs to leave the work site to seek a physician’s help shall not be reprimanded or disciplined for doing so.